 This course allows students to focus on one or two texts of significance in one of many disciplines.
 Students will study and discuss the text(s) together and engage with the text(s) through written assignments and reflections.
 (May be repeated)

-HR300 Honors Program Peer Leadership 0 credits
+HR300 Peer Leadership

 This course is an opportunity for Honors Program students to be a part of serving their peers and the Honors Program through program support, mentoring of new students, and involvement in a service project.